 If cognitive skills are affected, some treatment strategies may include:

 - using a memory log to keep track of daily happenings to help with memory;

 - increasing awareness of deficits in order to help self-monitoring in the hospital, home, and community.

 How effective are treatments for a stroke?

-ASHA has written a treatment efficacy summary for aphasia resulting from left hemisphere stroke [PDF] and for cognitive communication disorders resulting from right hemisphere brain damage [PDF] that describe evidence about how well treatment works.
-These summaries are useful not only to individuals with stroke and caregivers, but also to insurance companies considering payment for much needed services for stroke.
+ASHA has written a treatment efficacy summary for cognitive-communication disorders resulting from right hemisphere brain damage [PDF] that describes evidence about how well treatment works.
+This summary is useful not only to individuals with stroke and their caregivers, but also to insurance companies considering payment for much-needed services for stroke.

 What other organizations have information about stroke?